Silky Milk Chocolate Cake

-Begin by creaming the 225g of butter and 250g sugar together in a mixing bowl until whipped and fluffy.
+Begin by creaming the 225g of butter and 225g sugar together in a mixing bowl until aerated and fluffy.
 Make sure the butter is not too cold from the fridge, though you can get away with microwaving it a little to soften it if it is quite firm.

 Crack in the 2 eggs and beat into the butter and sugar.
-It may look like it is curdling at this stage, this is completely normal and it will become a lot smoother once we put the flour in.
+It may look like it is curdling at this stage, this is completely normal.
+It will become much smoother once we add the flour.

-Pour in 150ml of evaporated milk along with a teaspoon of vanilla extract.
+Drizzle in 150ml of evaporated milk along with a teaspoon of vanilla extract.
 Mix together briefly until incorporated into a glossy batter.
-Do not mix more than you need to, as this can create a tough cake.
+Do not mix more than you need to, as this can toughen the cake.

 Once out of the oven, leave to cool completely before you ice them - at least 2 hours.
 If they are still warm, the icing will melt into the cakes and it will be a sad ending for all - it’s honestly worth the wait.

-Make the icing by whisking 100g of soft, unsalted butter with a heaped tablespoon of cocoa and a teaspoon of vanilla extract.
+Make the icing by whisking 100g of soft, unsalted butter with a 40g of cocoa and a teaspoon of vanilla extract.
 When soft and whipped, pour in 50ml of evaporated milk and stir until smooth.
-Sieve in 350g of icing sugar and gently stir until the icing is thick and no lumps of icing sugar can be seen.
+Sieve in 300g of icing sugar and gently stir until the icing is thick and no lumps of icing sugar can be seen.
 If it becomes too thick to spread, thin it out with a splash of milk.

 When the cakes are cool, turn one upside down and press onto a serving plate to help it sit flat.
 Spread about one-third of the icing onto the first layer and spread around the cake from the centre to the edges.